-During the 2015-16 academic year, MIT has worked to address student concerns about diversity and inclusion in a spirit of collaboration extraordinary among universities.
-This is the year that brought highly visible protests against racism to many campuses, with student groups placing demands before many university administrations.
+During the last two academic years, MIT has worked to address student concerns about diversity and inclusion in a spirit of collaboration extraordinary among universities.
+These years brought highly visible protests against racism to many campuses, with student groups placing demands before many university administrations.

 At MIT the path has been rather different.
 Instead of demands, our students made recommendations.
 Instead of confrontation, they chose collaboration.
 The result has been a constructive process engaging the major stakeholders at MIT as described in the news articles listed on this page.
 In addition to recommendations made by the Black Students’ Union (BSU), the Black Graduate Student Association (BGSA), LBGTQ+ students and staff, several other groups have contributed ideas, including the Black Alumni of MIT (BAMIT), MIT staff, and those in the reports linked here.